Call for Accreditation

 The UNESCO National Commission (UNACOM) is responsible for the orientations and legitimacy of activities that are undertaken by the UNESCO Clubs.
 It is highly recommended that the “Practical Guide for UNESCO Clubs” be consulted before proceeding with the accreditation process.
-Please download below the document:
+A copy of which may be downloaded at here.

 The step-by-step process is as follows: